Team-Oreneta/oreneta/README.md

 First, you need to install a couple of dependencies.
 On Debian or Debian based distros, you can run `apt install base-devel nasm xorriso llvm-tools clang` as root to install.

-On Arch Linux, you can run `sudo pacman -S base-devel xorriso mtools nasm qemu`.
+On Arch Linux, you can run `sudo pacman -S base-devel xorriso mtools nasm qemu-full`.

 On Mac you install install using [Brew](https://brew.sh/) and xcode tools.
 Install xcode tools with: 'xcode-select --install' then install the rest of the dependencies with brew.
 Verfiy the installation with: